FlyableDev/FlyableDoc/docs/faq.md

 # FAQ

-Here are the most frequently asked questions on Flyable.
-The questions are classified in categories.
-You can clic on links provided in the answers to be redirected to more detailed documentation on the subject.
-If you don't find the question you are looking for, don't hesitate to communicate with our team at contact@flyable.dev.
+Here are the most frequently asked questions about Flyable.
+They are organised into different in categories.
+You can click on links provided in the answers to be redirected to more detailed documentation on the subject.
+If you don't find the answers you are looking for, don't hesitate to communicate with our team at contact@flyable.dev.

 <br />